Return/Go to Type of Behavioral Economics

 Dual Interest in Production and Supply: Joint Isoquants

-Well, it depends upon the larger context, what signals are coming out of the Market (price P) and/or the Government (hopefully reflecting the value V in the community), as demonstrated in Figure 2, with overall preferences for these two goods represented in the value V isocurves, which are on a higher plane of interest.
-The possibilities frontier R0R0 in Figure 2 is derived from moving along the capital constraint curve R0R0 in Figure 1; notice how areas outside of the elliptical area defined by paths 0G and 0M ( Figure 1) are irrational, as depicted by the positive slopes on the R0R0 possibilities frontier (Figure 2).
-We also now see that if the value V of wildlife is viewed as zero, then the Vo of IM = 0 line is the driving force in the balance of interests on this higher plane; this suggests point A in both Figure 1 and 2.
-Also, if corn is not highly valued, as in a hunting or wildlife preservation frame, then the favored Vo of IG = 0 curve is the driving force at point C: Lots of wildlife will run in the corn fields, and little corn will be produced
+Well, it depends upon the larger context, what price P signals are coming out of the Market reflected in Figure 1 and what value V is coming out of the Community: Government as reflected in Figure 2.
+Also, the value V will often be brought into Figure 1 space through tax T, paying taxes to bring the best mix in the private & public.
+The possibilities frontier R0R0 in Figure 2 is derived from moving along the capital constraint curve R0R0 in Figure 1; notice how areas outside of the elliptical area defined by paths 0G and 0M (Figure 1) are irrational, as depicted by the positive slopes on the R0R0 possibilities frontier (Figure 2).
+We also now see that if the value V of wildlife is viewed as zero (so, then, also unwilling to pay tax T to help provide for and protect wildlife), then the Vo of IM = 0, slope of the value Vo curve is zero, line is the driving force in the balance of interests on this higher plane; this suggests point A in both Figure 1 and 2.
+Also, if corn is not highly valued, as in a hunting or wildlife preservation frame, then the favored Vo of IM is very large, as indicated by the negative infinity slope of the Vo curve at point C: Lots of wildlife will run in the corn fields, and little corn will be produced

 It is also, then, economically irrational to not consider both interests in the rational zone between the two paths 0G and 0M.
 Ironically, maximizing self-interest on path 0G, as Microeconomics teaches, is not economically rational (nor is maximizing other-interest on path 0M).

 In fact, Microeconomics always suggests an economically inefficient point A. Very little wildlife would be produced, even though there is generally, when people are asked, a shared other-interest in having some wildlife traveling with the farmers and food consumers on this Spaceship Earth.
 So, what do?
 Microeconomics pointing as it always does, implicitly, to pure capitalism --- so, everything is privately owned, there is not any public property such as in wildlife --- would call for creating private property in the wildlife, with said owners then negotiating with the farmer, and paying the farmer the price for having wildlife in the corn fields.
-In this case, we would see a Price evolving for both corn and wildlife, shifting the higher interests toward some value Vo in Figure 2, resulting in some choice like B in Figure 1.
+In this case, we would see a Price evolving for both corn and wildlife, shifting the higher interests toward some value Vo in Figure 2, resulting in some choice like B in Figure 1, perhaps involving paying some tax T to reach it.
 Even more intriguingly, Microeconomics because it sees only a single interest at work, does not even have the IM set of wildlife production curves in the analytical lens, unless the resource is privately owned, even though these are joint products, inherently a common/public property in the beginning.
-Rather, a Microeconomics framing, using Single Interest Theory, rather presumes, implicitly, without empirical test (or reality) that the inputs on a farm would be completely allocable between these two processes, presuming complete independence between corn and wildlife production.
+Microeconomics framing, using Single Interest Theory, rather presumes, implicitly, without empirical test that the inputs on a farm would be completely allocable between these two processes, presuming complete independence between corn and wildlife production.

 Metaeconomics would lead in a quite different direction, especially because it sees corn and wildlife as joint products, due to nonallocable inputs, and that another value V system may also be at work.
 The natural system, in effect, causes the two processes to be interdependent, inputs allocated within the natural system, with the farmer having very limited control, in that both products use the same spaceship earth system, simultaneously.
-Also, real people have value V beyond the price P expressed in Markets, and, often prefer keeping such things as wildlife as a public property.
+Also, real people have value V (and associated tax T to bring it forward) beyond the price P expressed in Markets, and, often prefer keeping such things as wildlife as a public property.

-So, with this starting point, Metaeconomics might point, empirically, to offering some government programs, payments to farmers (the value V reflected in the shared other-interest between farmers and everyone else), to provide for some wildlife habitat on their farms.
-Given enough political attention to the problem (and the willingness to pay the price/taxes by hunters and bird watchers to produce the money for the farmer payment), the Government could in effect reflect the value V of wildlife relative to the price P of corn.
-With payments reflecting shared value V, the farmer might shift a bit toward path 0M, perhaps moving to path 0Z, and arriving at point B. In fact, if the payment for wildlife habitat is high enough, reflecting the high value V hunters and bird watchers often place on using this aspect of the private property, in effect the common property in wildlife, overall profits coming from the Market price&Government payments could be identical at both points A and B.
+So, with this starting point, Metaeconomics might point, empirically, to offering some government programs, payments to farmers, the value V reflected in the shared other-interest between farmers and everyone else, to provide for some wildlife habitat on their farms.
+Given enough political attention to the problem, and the willingness to pay the taxes represented in tax T by hunters and bird watchers (and tax T paid by others in support) to produce the money for the farmer payment, the Government could in effect reflect the value V of wildlife relative to the price P of corn.
+With payments reflecting shared value V, the payments coming from collections of tax T, the farmer might shift a bit toward path 0M, perhaps moving to path 0Z, and arriving at point B. In fact, if the payment for wildlife habitat is high enough, reflecting the high value V hunters and bird watchers often place on using this aspect of the private property, in effect the common property in wildlife, overall profits coming from the Market price & Government payments could be identical at both points A and B.

 Another scenario also suggested as an empirical question by Metaeconomics would have the Government require, mandate wildlife production, without any financial compensation, at point B. That is, Government as a representative of the public interest in the level of value Vo (Figure 2) might mandate that farmers move at least to point B (Figure 1).
 Profit would be considerably less, with hunters and bird watchers having a "free ride" while the farmer pays all the cost.
 Farmers would likely not be very pleased, either, as liberty and freedom have been sacrificed for wildlife production.